Vidhi2004/Sanova/README.md

 Option 2: Using Python's Built-in Server
-Open a terminal/command prompt in your project directory
+Open a terminal/command prompt in your project directory.

 Run one of these commands depending on your Python version: